 The first privately offered J-REIT was established in 2010.
-Since then there has been a steady increase in the number of privately offered J-REITs.
-Currently there are more than twenty privately offered J-REITs with assets under management with a total value greater than 1 trillion yen.
+Since then, there has been a steady increase in the number of privately offered J-REITs being launched.
+Currently there are more than 10 privately offered J-REITs with assets under management that are greater than ¥200 billion.